 - English language proficiency is WAIVED for applicants who hold a bachelor’s or higher degree from a university located in the United States or in another country in which English is both the primary spoken language and the primary language of instruction. (e.g., Australia, Barbados, Canada, Ireland, Jamaica, New Zealand, United Kingdom)

 - Official score reports must be sent to the graduate admissions office directly from the testing agency.
 TOEFL scores can be sent by paper or electronically using FIT's institution code of 2257, department code 99; IELTS scores can be submitted by paper or electronically using the e-Delivery service to Fashion Institute of Technology - School of Graduate Studies.
 Only IELTS Academic test scores will be accepted.
 We will not accept the IELTS General Training Module.
-Duolingo scores can be sent electronically to FIT-Undergraduate Admissions.
+Duolingo scores can be sent electronically to FIT-Graduate Admissions.
 PTE Scores can be sent electronically using FIT's institution code of 2257.

 - For all graduate programs, our minimum score requirements are: